Skip to main content

 Our standard

 The Care Letter targets WCAG 2.1 Level AA conformance across the website and every newsletter issue.
-Where the cost of AAA-level compliance is small (color contrast, reduced motion, semantic structure), we aim for AAA.
+We don't claim full conformance at launch — see "Known issues being remediated" below.
+Where the cost of AAA-level compliance is small (reduced motion, semantic structure), we aim for AAA.
 Where a feature isn't yet built (e.g., audio alternatives for podcast content we don't yet publish), we'll address it before launch of that feature.

 Specific commitments